shuhaowu/shuhaowu.github.com/src/blog/2022/03-linux-rt-appdev-part3.rst

 <https://en.wikipedia.org/wiki/System_call>`__ to instruct the OS kernel to do
 some work on its behalf, usually synchronously during the application's execution.
 We have already seen two of them: ``malloc`` (via ``sbrk`` and ``mmap``) and ``mlockall``.
-Others may include writing to files, getting the current time, and interacting with USB devices.
+Others may include writing to files and interacting with USB devices.
 Most of these system calls are hidden behind libraries commonly used by applications.
 Since Linux was not originally designed to be a RTOS, there are generally no guarantees that a particular system call won't cause page faults or priority inversion problems internally.
 Further, system calls may result in a full `context switch
 <https://en.wikipedia.org/wiki/Context_switch>`__, which is associated with a
 small CPU overhead that may be problematic in some situations.